 How is the patient's speech?
 E.g. Fully intelligible, slurred, reduced articulatory precision, low in volume

 What is the patient's cognition like?
 How does this impact on their communication?

-NA
+what is the patient's cognition like.
+How does this impact on their communication.

 Memory

 Planning

+1 lamming

 Problem Solving

 Flexibility of thought

 Self-Monitoring

 Insight

 What do you feel are the major areas of difficulties with regards to this patient's communicative functioning?